Michael A. Steidel, Dean of Admission

 • Spring transfer: October 15

-- If you are applying for financial aid, complete a Free Application for Federal Student Aid (FAFSA) at http://www.fafsa.gov.
-Carnegie Mellon's Title IV code is 003242.
-You must also complete the CSS Profile at https://profileonline.collegeboard.com and submit signed copies of parent and student tax documents.
-See http://www.cmu.edu/admission for more details.
+- If you are applying for financial aid, please visit the Applying for Aid section of our website.
+We require financial aid applicants to complete a Free Application for Federal Student Aid (FAFSA).
+Carnegie Mellon's federal code is 003242.
+You must also complete the CSS PROFILE and submit signed copies of parent and student tax documents.

 |If planning on:||File FAFSA by this date:|